rexresearch

 exceeds the diameter of the filter pores.
 The filtrate permeates

-through the pores and can then be subjected to subsequent process
+through the pores and can then be subjected to subsequent

-purification, pharmaceutical, dairy, radioactive materials
+water and air purification, pharmaceutical, dairy, radioactive

-processing and chemical industries.
-Particularly important
+materials processing and chemical industries.
+Particularly

 Every day, an estimated 3,000 to 6,000 people worldwide die from